wincent/ferret/README.md

 ```

 <p align="right"><a name="gferretexecutable" href="#user-content-gferretexecutable"><code>g:FerretExecutable</code></a></p>
-### `g:FerretExecutable` (string, default: "rg,ag,ack")<a name="ferret-gferretexecutable-string-default-rgagack" href="#user-content-ferret-gferretexecutable-string-default-rgagack"></a>
+### `g:FerretExecutable` (string, default: "rg,ag,ack,ack-grep")<a name="ferret-gferretexecutable-string-default-rgagackack-grep" href="#user-content-ferret-gferretexecutable-string-default-rgagackack-grep"></a>

-Ferret will preferentially use `rg`, `ag` and finally `ack` (in that order, using the first found executable), however you can force your preference for a specific tool to be used by setting an override in your <strong>`.vimrc`</strong>.
-Valid values are a comma-separated list of "rg", "ag" or "ack" If no requested executable exists, Ferret will fall-back to the next in the default list.
+Ferret will preferentially use `rg`, `ag` and finally `ack`/`ack-grep` (in that order, using the first found executable), however you can force your preference for a specific tool to be used by setting an override in your <strong>`.vimrc`</strong>.
+Valid values are a comma-separated list of "rg", "ag", "ack" or "ack-grep".
+If no requested executable exists, Ferret will fall-back to the next in the default list.

 Example: